AutomatedAI/elastic_inference_example/README.md

 ```
 # down
 curl -O https://s3-us-west-2.amazonaws.com/aws-tf-serving-ei-example/ssd_resnet.zip
-unzip ssd_resnet.zip -d /
 ```
 # How to call the model and interface to automated.ai
-1) upload this github
+1) Upload this github repo
-2) upload the model downloaded to the computer
+2) Upload the zipped model downloaded to the computer to the Algorithm Cloud
-3) call the model with a numpy array that produces the class names like bellow
+3) Call the model with a numpy array that produces the class names like bellow

 ```
-# load the model
+# Load the Model
 from ssd_resnet_predictor import CoCoResnet
 Model = CoCoResnet()
 # using the model